releng-tool/releng-tool-docs/content/guides/quirks/quirks.md

 ## Configuration-driven quirks

-Quirks can also be enabled through configuration override scripts.
-This can be used in certain build scenarios where defining a script override is easier than specifying multiple command line options.
+Quirks can also be enabled through the [project configuration](conf-quirks).

-For example, if an override script [`releng-overrides`](/guides/configuration-overrides) is created, the following can be used to enable one or more quirks for a releng-tool run:
+For example, the following can be used to enable one or more quirks for a releng-tool run:

 ```python
 quirks = [